-T-shirts are a must-have for any men/women wardrobe.
+T-shirts are a must-have for any men/women’s wardrobe.
 Most of them have a variety of T-shirts in many different styles & colors.
 Whether a customer wants a T-shirt for lounging around the house or for working out at the gym, they should keep in mind a few other factors while shopping like different fabric and weave options.
 There are various fabrics available in the market to create T-shirts.
-People may have the preference of one fabric over the other.
+People may have a preference for one fabric over the other.
 However, the most critical question is which fabric are you comfortable wearing?
 One of the most common materials to make t-shirts is Cotton.
 Several fabrics include Linen, Polyester, Rayon, etc.

 T-shirt Fabric Categories